 Will Rehab Do Any Good?

-Rehab is the most structured approach available, to the initial primary care needs for addiction detox and therapy, at the point of crisis.
-Although, you will need to apply yourself to the rehab process.
+Rehab is the most structured approach available, to the initial primary care needs for drug/alcohol addiction detox and therapy, at the point of crisis.
+Although, you will need to actively apply yourself to the rehab process.

-All of this requires patience, dedication, and active involvement.
+All this requires patience, persistence, and constructive engagement.

-Rehab is just the beginning.
+Treatment in a rehab clinic is just the beginning.

 Private rehab is typically a 3-stage overall process, of initial detox, therapeutic help with underlying psychological issues of addiction, followed by aftercare planning, which provides support and resources for the future.